MatheusJCastro/meafs/docs/manual.rst

 Element                 Corresponding element of this line.
 Lambda (|ang|)          Wavelength in \ |ang|\ ngstroms.
 Lamb Shift              Wavelength shift in \ |ang|\ ngstroms for this line.
-Continuum               Continuum value for this line.
+Continuum               Continuum value for this line in the spectrum Flux unit.
-Convolution             Convolution value for this line.
+Convolution             Convolution value for this line the line FWHM.
 Refer Abundance         Reference abundance of the element.
 Fit Abundance           Found abundance for this line.
 Differ                  Absolute difference of the reference and the fitted abundance.